 The foul sewer system serving the Proposed Development will operate by gravity flow.
-The sewers will discharge westward towards the existing: -73160 public roadway.
-At the time of writing this report, this roadway is currently being upgraded as part of the Park Hill View Estate Ltd development (Planning Ref: 18/7236) to the west of this road.
-This road upgrade includes installing new surface and foul water sewers to serve the Park Hill View Estate Ltd development site.
-It is proposed to connect into these newly-laid sewers.
+The sewers will discharge westward towards the existing: L-7360 public roadway.
+The L-7360 roadway was upgraded as part of the Park Hill View Estate Ltd development (Planning Ref: 18/7236) to the west of this road.
+This road upgrade included installation of new surface and foul water sewers to serve the Park Hill View Estate Ltd development site.
+It is proposed to connect into these newly laid sewers.
 These sewers have been upgraded to accommodate the proposed extra discharge from the Proposed Development.
 Please see Drawings 22/6372-P-1301 + 1302 submitted as part of the overall planning application.

-Please note all sewers will be designed and installed in accordance with Irish Water Code of Practice infrastructure Rev July 2020.
+Please note all sewers will be designed and installed in accordance with Úisce Eireann Code of Practice infrastructure Rev July 2020.

-Please refer to the Engineering Infrastructure Report for full details on the foul water sewer design and details prepared by Brian O Kennedy & Associates Ltd. which has been submitted as part of this application.
+Please refer to the Engineering Infrastructure Report for full details on the foul water sewer design and details prepared by Brian O'Kennedy & Associates Ltd. which has been submitted as part of this application.